 - Student Focus

 “Time to focus on each student and when we realize a motivated student believes in their own unique meaningful purpose, potential and ability, we will know the propelling force of excitement that breeds success and security.
-Each child, regardless of ethnicity or diversity holds intrinsic value.
+Each child, regardless of the outter shell, ethnicity or diversity holds intrinsic value.
 We can elevate those in “the margin” as well as those outside “the margin“ where no one is marginalized, and margins are replaced with extraordinary student achievements, opportunity, sustained growth, gains and excellence.”